 The availability of post-industrial and post-consumer secondary raw materials from PV module recycling requires high-value recycling approaches, which go beyond the “bulk-recovery” of easy to recycle materials, such as the aluminum frame or glass.
 High-value recycling approaches have been widely researched for all PV technologies, but thus far have only been implemented on a global and industrial scale in thin-film recycling for CdTe photovoltaic panels, which achieves recovery rates of 95% for the semiconductor material and 90% for the glass.

-In France, non-profit ROSI is currently working on scaling high-value recycling processes for silicon-based PV technologies, unlocking the secondary resource value of circular PV-grade silicon, which helps to reduce embodied carbon in the silicon supply chain by 50% and could reduce carbon emissions by more than 90 million tons of CO2 per terawatt.
+In France, ROSI Solar, a company offering solutions for recycling and revalorization of raw materials in the PV industry, is currently working on scaling high-value recycling processes for silicon-based PV technologies, unlocking the secondary resource value of circular PV-grade silicon, which helps to reduce embodied carbon in the silicon supply chain by 50% and could reduce carbon emissions by more than 90 million tons of CO2 per terawatt.